Michael-Kuria/hashcode_2020/README.md

 - For `b_read_on.txt` the score for each book is 100 and the number of books in each library is 1000, thus the above described approach will work fine.
-- For `d_tough_choices.txt` the sign-up days are equal 2 but the number of books in each library are different.
+- For `d_tough_choices.txt` the sign-up days are equal (2) but the number of books in each library are different.
 For this case we can scan all the libraries and ensure that each library has distinct books while also computing its score, then order them in descending order.
 This can be done severally while each time a different starting point is chosen.
 - For `c_incunabula.txt` , `e_so_many_books.txt` and `f_libraries_of_the_world.txt` I ran out of ideas.
 I used the approach
-(a) and then shuffled the libraries 1500 time and picked the highest score.
+(a) and then shuffled the libraries 1500 times and picked the highest score.